-Costs strike General Mills, shares slide
+Costs strike General Mills in 3rd quarter, shares drop

 - H&M’s battle over graffiti fuels debate over street artists’ copyright privileges

-General Mills shares have declined 16 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen almost 2 percent.
-The stock has dropped 17 percent in the last 12 months.
+Revenue climbed to $3.88 billion from $3.79 billion, but the performance was slightly below the $3.89 billion in revenue analysts surveyed by Zacks forecast.

+Going forward, General Mills now anticipates fiscal 2018 adjusted earnings per share will be flat to up 1 percent from fiscal 2017’s $3.08 per share.
+Its prior guidance was for a 3 percent to 4 percent increase.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on GIS at https://www.zacks.com/ap/GIS